Today, the Department of Health and Social Care published its 2020 Adult Social Care Winter Plan.

 Mencap welcomes the plan but raises concerns about the proposed restrictions on family visits and calls for more funding to stabilise the sector.

 “Making life-saving Personal Protective Equipment (PPE) free for the social care sector is very welcome and much-needed.
-This will help people with a learning disability and their care workers stay safe as we weather the storm of this ongoing crisis and the winter months.
+This will help people with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. and their care workers stay safe as we weather the storm of this ongoing crisis and the winter months.

 “The boost to the Infection Control Fund, although very welcome, must not be a substitute for a decent settlement for social care in the forthcoming spending review.
 The social care sector was on its knees before the coronavirus pandemic and increasing support needs and the soaring costs of delivering care during the pandemic means providers are struggling to make ends meet.
 The spending review must also include an emergency cash injection for day support services which currently face an uncertain future.
 These services are crucial to meeting increased support needs and reducing isolation during the pandemic and more must be done to help them retain staff and meet demand for support.